Bridging Finance Inc.: Conflicts of interest and misuse of client funds

+OSC Tribunal finds bridging finance executives guilty of fraud

+On October 29, 2024, Ontario Securities Commission (OSC) Tribunal ruled that Bridging Finance Inc. (BFI) founders David and Natasha Sharpe engaged in fraud, leading to over $1 billion in investor losses.

+The tribunal found that the Sharpes conflicted transactions and securities violations, including channeling millions in loans to companies tied to businessman Sean McCoshen, who paid kickbacks to the Sharpes.
+The tribunal also found that $40 million was used to benefit BFI and the Sharpes in a deal with Ninepoint Partners LP, and loans were also transferred to Gary Ng, who used fake collateral to buy a stake in BFI.

+Natasha Sharpe was also implicated in approving $32 million in loans to Gary Ng's companies, with Mr. Ng paying the Sharpes $1 million.
+David Sharpe received $19.5 million in kickbacks from Sean McCoshen, with $18.2 million traced to investor funds.

+The tribunal found the Sharpes guilty of fraud, document forgery, and misleading investigators.
+It further noted that David Sharpe attempted to intimidate former employees, business associates, and borrowers, while wrongfully implicating others in their fraudulent schemes.
+BFI’s former compliance officer Andrew Mushore was also found to have indirectly participated in the misconduct.

 Receivership and financial recovery for investors

-Bridging was placed into receivership by the Ontario Court of justice on 30 April 2021.
+Bridging was placed into receivership by the Ontario Court of Justice on 30 April 2021.
 PwC terminated David Sharpe and Natasha Sharpe within days of taking over as receiver.

 In its role as receiver, PricewaterhouseCoopers (PwC) launched a process to sell Bridging's debt portfolio.
 The proceeds of the sale would be used to partially repay investors in Bridging's private credit funds.
 In April 2022, PwC stated that the bids that it received for the portfolio were below the likely value of an orderly liquidation.
-PWC then recommended to the court that the portfolio be allowed run-off over a five-year period.
-PwC's estimates of likely recoveries were between 34% - 42%, resulting in total losses of approximately $1.3 billion out of the peak assets of $2.09 billion.
+PwC then recommended to the court that the portfolio be allowed run-off over a five-year period.
+PwC's estimates of likely recoveries were between 34% and 42%, that would lead to total losses of approximately $1.3 billion out of the peak assets of $2.09 billion.

+As the investigations have continued, it has become clear that Rishi Gautam was a victim of the principal of Bridging Finance and their fraudulent activities who was wrongly accused and is no longer being investigated by the OSC.
+As a result, most of the lawsuits in which he was included as one of the defendants have discontinued and withdrawn the claims against him.

+PWC has also disclosed that they, as the receiver, are actively trying to track down "funds transferred by certain former principals of Bridging Finance to, among other jurisdictions, Liechtenstein and the Cayman Islands.”